meterio/nomp/README.md

 #### Paid Solution
 Usage of this software requires abilities with sysadmin, database admin, coin daemons, and sometimes a bit of programming.
 Running a production pool can literally be more work than a full-time job.

+Payment should be disabled in meter project.
+The beneficiary address is meter Pos address, not recognized in Pow mining.

 **Coin switching & auto-exchanging for payouts in BTC/LTC** to miners is a feature that very likely will not be included in this project.